zama-ai/fhevm-decryptions-db/README.md

 `db_path` - A path to the RocksDB database.

-`get_sleep_period_ms` - If a key is non-existent, time to sleep (in ms) before retrying again (applies to GET requests only).

-`get_retry_count` - How many times to retry before returning NotFound on GET requests (applies to GET requests only).
-Set to 0 to turn off retries and make 1 attempt only.
+`max_expected_oracle_delay_ms` - A validator might try to get a require that is not yet put by the oracle.
+This option configures the maximum time (in ms) that the oracle is expected to be late with the put operation.

 ## Testing
 Integration tests use a real RocksDB database.
 The database path is read from the `testing` profile in the configuration (Rocket.toml) file.